Girolamo da Treviso

-Girolamo da Treviso (1508 – September 10, 1544), also known as Girolamo di Tommaso da Treviso the Younger and Girolamo Trevigi, was an Italian Renaissance sculptor and painter in Henry VIII's court in England.
+Girolamo da Treviso (Treviso, 1498 – Boulogne-sur-Mer, September 10, 1544), also known as Girolamo di Tommaso da Treviso the Younger and Girolamo Trevigi, was an Italian Renaissance sculptor and painter in Henry VIII's court in England.

 Biography

 Born in Treviso, to a Tommaso.
 The identity of Girolamo da Treviso the Elder, remains unclear.

 He was likely not a pupil of Pier Maria Pennacchi, as supposed in the 19th century.